B.A., Duke University

 Marcia, who holds an LL.M. in taxation from the Georgetown University Law Center, is also a leading expert in the tax implications of premarital agreements and divorce.
 For decades, she was one of the few attorneys in the state who taught divorce tax issues to other lawyers so that they could help their clients take taxes into account in planning divorce settlements.

 In 2009, Marcia co-authored with Linda J. Ravdin, another partner at Pasternak & Fidis, a book entitled Premarital and Domestic Partnership Agreements, which covers all aspects of premarital agreements in Maryland, the District of Columbia, and Virginia.

-The Pasternak & Fidis firm is the only place that Marcia has ever worked since her law school graduation.
+The Pasternak & Fidis firm was the only place that Marcia worked since her law school graduation.
 She originally joined the firm’s predecessor, Goldberg & Thompson, as an associate in 1977.

 As the firm grew gradually through the 1980s to the 2000s, Marcia guided its growth in three areas of law highly relevant to the needs of residents of Montgomery County and of the D.C. metro area – estates and trusts, domestic relations, and trust and estate litigation.